LairdCP/zephyr_boards/README.md

 This repository contains board files that can be used with the Zephyr RTOS.

+## The following boards use the Summit SOM 8M Plus SOM.

+### summit_som8mplus_dvk

+These are the board files for the Summit SOM8M Plus Development Kit (M7 Core).

 ## The following boards use the Pinnacle 100 Modem.

 ### pinnacle_100_dvk